pmuens/awesome-serverless/README.md

 - [Using even-driven architecture to transform core banking](https://serverless.com/blog/matthew-lancaster-event-driven-architecture-transform-banking-emit-2017/) - How serverless computing is introduced into old, legacy banking systems.
 - [How to test serverless applications](https://serverless.com/blog/how-test-serverless-applications/) - Post about different testing techniques for serverless applications.
 - [The fear and frustration of migrating a simple web app to serverless](https://read.acloud.guru/adventures-in-migrating-to-serverless-a63556b39042) - Post about the migration story of a Flask app to run on AWS Lambda.
+- [Building the Catalyst serverless platform at Uber](https://serverless.com/blog/shawn-burke-building-catalyst-serverless-platform-emit-2017/) - How and why Uber built their own serverless platform.

 ## Screencasts